Train your legs for power, size and everyday strength

 The most effective leg exercises combine compound lifts with targeted isolation work.
 Barbell squats, Romanian deadlifts, and lunges train multiple major muscles at once, helping you build overall strength and muscle mass.
 Leg presses, step-ups, and Bulgarian split squats are also excellent options to challenge your lower body from different angles.
 For full development, include isolation movements like calf raises and seated leg curls to target specific areas.

-Integrate leg workouts into full-body and split routines
+Integrate leg exercises into full-body and split routines